09 Nov What’s your mood like from week to week in your cycle?

 Read on to find out more about your….

 Week 1: Slow start to an upward climb

 Day 1 (first day of period) to Day 7

-Estrogen starts off at rock-bottom at the beginning of this week and makes a slow climb upward.
-Depending on your sensitivity to this rising hormone, you could feel your mood, outlook, confidence and optimism rise just a few hours after menstruation starts or it could take a couple of days for this hormone-fueled brightness to kick in.
+Estrogen starts off at its lowest point at the onset of your period, then slowly rises throughout your Week 1.
+Depending on your sensitivity to this rising hormone, you could feel your mood, outlook, confidence and optimism rise just a few hours after menstruation begins or it could take a couple of days for this hormone-fueled brightness to kick in.
 No matter what your sensitivity, most women tend to notice a distinct surge in good feelings by the middle of their Week 1–around Day 4.

 Week 2: Your joy peaks

 Day 8 to ovulation (which is Day 14 in a 28-day cycle)